TadiT7/treble_experimentations_wiki/Nokia-3.1-Plus.md

 | NFC                       | ?
 (Unable to test due to lack of hardware.)               |

 Vendor error will appear every time when booting.
+It can't recognize the whole storage space properly.

 ## Hardware Support (AOSP 9)
 | Component                 |      Comment                                              |